 When COVID-19 made use of NAIT’s kitchen’s impossible, South Clareview Community League made its commercial kitchen available to EdmontonEats.
 Thank you, thank you to the South Clareview Community League.

 Bellevue Community League provided space to assemble the Holiday Cultural Boxes.
-It was a great space to welcome cultural hosts in an environment that allowed for social distancing with the collective action of preparing the boxes for the event.
-Providing access to their centre was greatly appreciated.
+It was a great space to welcome cultural hosts in an environment that allowed for physical distancing with the collective action of preparing the boxes for the event’s boxes.
+Providing access to their Centre was greatly appreciated.

 Post Secondary Institutes

 MCHB is a group of 75 Multicultural Health Brokers representing 25 different cultural and linguistic communities in Edmonton.
-MCHBprovides connections with families in North East Edmonton and provides the services of cultural liaison.
+MCHB provides connections with families in Northeast Edmonton and provides the services of cultural liaisons.
 The organization provided a cultural liaison who supported three women from Somalia to be part of an EdmontonEats event.

 The Leftovers Foundation was created by Lourdes Juan to ensure nutritious food is kept out of the landfill and instead is redirected to service agencies and into the hands of those who need it.
 Leftovers supports EdmontonEats with sale of tickets to their events.